utkarshcmu/grafana.org/content/blog/2016-12-20-grafana-v4-1-beta.md

 ## Grafana v4.1 beta

 Grafana v4.1 Beta is now [available for download](/download/4_1_0/).
 The new version contains a lot of improvement and the majority of them come from pull requests.
-The fact that we can release 4.1.0-beta1 so quick after 4.0 is all thanks to the Grafana community and all the contributors.
+The fact that we can release 4.1.0-beta1 so quickly after 4.0 is all thanks to the Grafana community and all the contributors.
 Big thumbs up!

 ## Release Highlights